saptarshi-2910/LS-WEBDEV/WEEK1/README.md

 # Cricket - The Gentleman's Game

-This repository contains a simple Cricket Quiz website created for Week 1 of the LS-WEBDEV course.
+This repository contains a Cricket website created for Week 1 of the LS-WEBDEV course.

 You can access the website [here](https://saptarshi-2910.github.io/LS-WEBDEV/WEEK1/CRICKET/).